Each week we're asked 100's of questions on our Slack channel, from "my test is failing, please help" to "I need help convincing my team". Exhibit A:

 What is contract testing?

-Contract testing is a methodology for ensuring that two separate systems (such as two microservices) are compatible with one other.
+Contract testing is a methodology for ensuring that two separate systems (such as two microservices) are compatible and are able to communicate with one other.
 It captures the interactions that are exchanged between each service, storing them in a contract, which can then be used to verify that both parties adhere to it.
+Contract testing goes beyond schema testing, requiring both parties to come to a consensus on the allowed set of interactions and allowing for evolution over time.

 What sets this form of testing apart from other approaches that aim to achieve the same thing, is that each system is able to be tested independently from the other and that the contract is generated by the code itself, meaning the contract is always kept up to date with reality.